Nisga'a: Government

 The government bodies of the Nisgaʼa include the Nisgaʼa Lisims government, the government of the Nisgaʼa Nation, and the Nisgaʼa village governments, one for each of the four Nisgaʼa villages.
-The Nisgaʼa Lisims government (Wilp SiʼAyuukhl Nisgaʼa) is located in the Nisgaʼa Lisims Government Building in Gitlaxt'aamiks.
+The Nisgaʼa Lisims government (Wilp SiʼAyuukhl Nisgaʼa) is in the Nisgaʼa Lisims Government Building in Gitlaxt'aamiks.

 Museum

 In 2011 the Nisg̱aʼa Museum, a project of the Nisga'a Lisims government, opened in Lax̱g̱altsʼap.
 It contains many historical artifacts of the Nisga'a people returned after many decades in major museums beyond the Nass Valley.